 Emotions are a significant aspect of the human species.
 It helps people to communicate more effectively with each other and play a large role in human behavior (Lu, Nie, Shi, & Wang, 2011).
 Emotions are often accompanied by physiological changes which are involuntary and play an essential role in the basic functions of a human being, from decision making to adaptation to outside stimuli (Quazi, 2012).
 The emotions of human beings consist of a combination of external physical expressions, internal feelings, and thoughts which is mostly involuntary (Quazi, 2012).

-There are a number of available emotion affect model that exist, one such model is studied by Paul Ekman and six basic emotions, happiness, sadness, fear, surprise, anger and disgust (Ekman, 2005).
-Another emotion affect model is put forward by James Rusell, and according to him there are eight basic emotion, arousal, excitement, pleasure, contentment, sleepiness, depression, misery and distress (Russell, 1980).
+There are a number of available emotion affect models that exist, one such model is studied by Paul Ekman and contains six basic emotions, happiness, sadness, fear, surprise, anger and disgust (Ekman, 2005).
+Another emotion affect model is put forward by James Rusell, and according to him there are eight basic emotions, namely arousal, excitement, pleasure, contentment, sleepiness, depression, misery and distress (Russell, 1980).
 According to Quazi (2012), finding relationships between emotions and actions has been an important topic for a number of research fields; and with the recognition of human emotions, computers can greatly facilitate the rules of human to human communication (Kapoor, Burleson, & Picard, 2007).

 Aside from the normal emotions, there are a set of emotions called academic emotions.
-These are the emotions felt subject learning and also may affect the way the subject carries out a task (Pekrun, 2002).
-Many studies have been based around the recognition of basic emotion such as those by Ekman (2005), but there been questions regarding the relevance of those basic emotions learning. here are some emotions that are rarely experienced by a subject when in a learning context.
-Some example of those emotions that are not that suited in a learning context would be sadness, fear and disgust (Baker et al., 2010; D’Mello et al., 2007).
+These are the emotions felt by a subject in a learning context and also may affect the way the subject carries out a learning task (Pekrun, 2002), and subsequently classroom instruction and achievement.
+Many studies have been based around the recognition of basic emotions such as those by Ekman (2005), but there have been questions regarding the relevance of those basic emotions to learning.
+There are some basic emotions that are rarely experienced by a subject when he/she in a learning context.
+Some examples of those emotions that are not that suited in a learning context would be sadness, fear and disgust (Baker et al., 2010; D’Mello et al., 2007).

 According to Pekrun (2002) academic emotions are those that are experienced in student learning, classroom instruction and achievement.
 In a learning context, academic emotions are are used in lieu of the basic emotions.

-Recent developments in the field of Affective Tutoring System attempt to able to adapt to the users’ affective state and accordingly.
-Academic emotions such as confident, frustrated, excited, interested, confused, engaged, and boredom can be recognized and used by such system in order to intervene appropriately (Arroyo et al, 2009; Baker et al, 2010; Benadada et al, 2008; D’Mello & Graesser, 2010).
+Recent developments in the field of Affective Tutoring Systems attempt to build computer tutors that are able to adapt to the users’ affective state and respond accordingly.
+Academic emotions such as confident, frustrated, excited, interested, confused, engaged, and boredom can be recognized and used by such systems in order to intervene appropriately (Arroyo et al, 2009; Baker et al, 2010; Benadada et al, 2008; D’Mello & Graesser, 2010), thereby increasing opportunities for learning to take place.

-By integrating an emotion recognition software with an Intelligent Tutoring System (ITS), a subject’s emotions be recognized perform better at the given task (Pekrun, 2011).
-A number of researches have been done on the field of computer-based learning; the goal of thse studies was to provide a way for a computer system to be able to react to the emotion being felt by the subject (Pekrun, 2011).
-An example of an ITS that responds to a subject’s emotion is the Affective AutoTutor by D’Mello et al. (2011system can recognize boredom, confusion and frustration emotional states.
-ITS detects the student’s current emotion the AutoTutor agent would then respond with an appropriate action corresponding to the emotional state of the subject.
+By integrating an emotion recognition software with an Intelligent Tutoring System (ITS), a subject’s emotions can be recognized such that computer-based interventions can be provided to help the student perform better at the given task (Pekrun, 2011).
+A number of researches have been done on the field of computer-based learning; the goal of these studies was to provide a way for a computer system to be able to react to the emotion being felt by the subject (Pekrun, 2011).
+An example of an ITS that responds to a subject’s emotion is the Affective AutoTutor by D’Mello et al. (2011).
+This system can recognize boredom, confusion and frustration emotional states.
+Once the ITS detects the student’s current emotion, the AutoTutor agent would then respond with an appropriate action corresponding to the emotional state of the subject.